Dear FOI Contact Officer

 9. The Applicant’s request seeks access to documents relating to recruitment in

-Federal Court) from the Commission.
+the Federal Court of Australia (Federal Court) from the Commission.
 In

 circumstances where it would otherwise have been appropriate for the